In love, but not in lust

 Dear In love, but not in lust,

 When the time for commitment draws near, many people's fears begin to surface and demand attention.
-Have you told your boyfriend about your feelings?
+Have you told your partner about your feelings?
 He might appreciate your honesty.
-Consider sharing how you feel with him and what that means for the future of your relationship.
-It may also be helpful to talk with someone you trust in your life like a friend, family member, or counselor.
-You might also be interested in checking out the Go Ask Alice!
-Relationships archive for more helpful information about how to start difficult discussions, relationship boosters, and more.
-Hope this helps!
+Consider sharing how you feel and what that means for the future of your relationship.
+You might also try answering the above questions together.
+It may be helpful to talk with someone you trust in your life such as a friend, family member, or mental health professional for further insight.
+You might also consider checking out the Go Ask Alice!
+Relationships archives for more helpful information about how to start difficult discussions, relationship boosters, and more.